Aligning Deep Implicit Preferences by Learning to Reason Defensively: Detailed Evaluation Protocol

 We transparently disclose that Large Language Models (LLMs) were utilized as assistive tools during the preparation of this manuscript.
 Our use of these models was confined to refining the language of the text.
 The core scientific contributions, including the formulation of our hypothesis, experimental design, analysis of results, and the overall scholarly narrative, were exclusively the work of the human authors.
 We take full responsibility for the accuracy, originality, and all claims presented in this paper.

-\subsection{Detailed Evaluation Protocol}
+\section{Detailed Evaluation Protocol}

 To comprehensively assess a model's ability to bridge the preference and process gaps, we establish a multi-dimensional evaluation protocol.
-We employ an ``LLM-as-a-judge'' framework, using GPT-4.1 as the primary evaluator.
+We employ an ``LLM-as-a-judge'' framework, using DeepSeek-V3.2-Exp as the primary evaluator.
 The evaluator assesses the generated response $r$ against several metrics across three dimensions.

 \textbf{(1) Deep Preference Understanding.} This dimension evaluates the model's capability to capture and serve the user's deep, latent intent.
 Let the metrics be denoted as $m_{dm}$ (Deep Mining), $m_{ie}$ (Innovative Expansion), and $m_{th}$ (Thoughtfulness). \begin{itemize} \item \textbf{Deep Mining ($m_{dm}$, see Figure \ref{fig:1}):} Assesses whether the model successfully identifies and addresses the user's unstated deep (or latent) preferences, moving beyond surface-level requests. \item \textbf{Innovative Expansion ($m_{ie}$, see Figure \ref{fig:2})):} Measures the model's ability to creatively build upon an accurate understanding of user preferences to provide novel and value-added suggestions. \item \textbf{Thoughtfulness ($m_{th}$, see Figure \ref{fig:3})):} Evaluates whether the response demonstrates consideration for the user's decision-making process by offering structured, comparable options and adopting a collaborative, supportive tone to empower the user. \end{itemize}